-The principles of general relativity, specifically the link between the spacetime metric as described by Einstein field equations and energy-momentum tensor, including matter, momentum, and stress, show that acceleration of massive objects creates warping or distortions in the fabric of spacetime.
+The principles of general relativity, specifically the link between the spacetime metric as described by Einstein field equations and energy-momentum tensor, including matter, momentum and stress, show that acceleration of massive objects creates warping or distortions in the fabric of spacetime.
 This phenomenon of spacetime curvature can propagate through space as a GW in a manner analogous to electromagnetic or even fluid waves spreading out from a source [2].

-All GWs that have been detected by the IGWN to date are attributed to CBCs [3], specifically the merger of compact, stellar mass objects [1].
-These include events like merger of stellar mass objects [3], such as two neutron stars or two black holes [3], or a black hole and a neutron star [1, 3].
+All GWs that have been detected by the IGWN to date are attributed to CBCs [3], specifically the merger of compact, stellar mass objects [1], which include events such as the merger of two neutron stars or two black holes [3] or a black hole and a neutron star [1, 3].
 During such events, a portion of the mass energy and kinetic energy of the merging objects is converted into GWs, which emanate from the merging site and progressively reduce in amplitude.
 Analogous to conventional waves, these GWs carry information on the original source via frequency, wavelength, and amplitude [1].
 According to general relativity, it is worth noting that GWs warp space-time as they propagate due to the fundamental interplay between spacetime curvature, matter-energy distribution, and momentum.